-"RA goes way beyond the joints," says M. Elaine Husni, MD, MPH, director of the Arthritis and Musculoskeletal Center at the Cleveland Clinic.
-The inflammation of RA can affect your whole body.
+"RA goes way beyond the joints," says M. Elaine Husni, MD, MPH, director of the Arthritis and Musculoskeletal Treatment Center at the Cleveland Clinic.
+The inflammation that's part of the condition can affect your whole body.
 This raises your chance of infections, heart disease, and other problems.
-The drugs used to treat RA can affect your health, too.
+The drugs used to treat the disease can affect your health, too.

 That's why good medical care and a healthy lifestyle are so important with RA.
-If you take care of your overall health, you can push those risks back down.
+If you take care of those things, you can lower your risks.

 RA triggers your immune system to attack your own body.
 When this happens, swelling and damage can develop just about anywhere in your body.

-If you take steps to manage your overall health well, your risk is much lower.
-If you've had severe RA for a long time or haven't been getting treatment for it, you're much more likely to have other health problems.
+When you take steps to manage your overall health well, your risk is much lower.
+If you've had severe RA for a long time or haven't been treated for it, you're much more likely to have other health problems, such as:

 - Feeling bad.
-RA can cause a lot of vague symptoms, such as fatigue and low-grade fever.
+RA can cause a lot of vague symptoms, such as fatigue and mild fever.

-Heart and artery disease.
-This one of the biggest problems.
-"RA seems to increase your risk of heart problems at least as much as diabetes does," says Clifton O. "Bing" Bingham, MD, director of the Johns Hopkins Arthritis Center.
+- Heart disease.
+"RA seems to increase your risk of heart problems at least as much as diabetes does," Bingham says.

-Eye and mouth problems.
-RA can cause swelling of your eyes called scleritis.
+- Eye and mouth problems.
+RA can cause swelling of your eyes.
+Doctors call this “scleritis.”
 It's also linked with Sjögren’s syndrome, a disease that can dry out your eyes and mouth.

 - Rheumatoid nodules.
 You may get hard lumps under your skin, especially in your fingers or elbows.
-They’re harmless, but they can be painful.
+They can be painful.

 - Weak bones.
-RA and its treatment raise your chance of getting osteoporosis.
+RA and its treatment make you more likely to get osteoporosis.
 This means your bones may break more easily.

 - Infections.
-Both RA itself and the medications you take for it may raise your risk of infections.
+Both RA itself and the medications you take for it can make infections more likely.

-Depression.
-Life with a chronic disease can make you depressed.
-And if you're depressed, you may be less likely to eat well, exercise, or take your medication.
+- Depression.
+RA, or any long-term disease, can be tough.
+If you're depressed, you may be less likely to eat well, exercise, or take your medication.
 This could make your RA worse.

 - Vasculitis.
-Your blood vessels may become inflamed, which can sometimes cause skin ulcers, nerve damage, and other problems caused by the loss of blood supply.
+Your blood vessels may become inflamed, which can sometimes cause skin ulcers, nerve damage, and other problems.